 top of page

-Ernst Thälmann Memorial: a relic of the GDR
+Ernst Thälmann Memorial: A Relic of the GDR

 The memorial to Ernst Thaelmann is at the gateway to gentrified Berlin.